jaredLunde/AlexGulko/README.md

 ```

 ### Recommended
 Custom jewelry as unique as your partner.
-Show them how special they are to you with a custom engagement and wedding ring.
-Come to our downtown Ann Arbor location today to get started.
+Show them how special they are with a custom engagement and wedding ring.
+Meet Alex at our downtown Ann Arbor location today to get started.

 ```html
   <meta